 Polygraph Examination: Upon completion of the background interview, applicants may be scheduled for a polygraph examination.
 Only the most qualified candidates will be invited to a polygraph examination.
 Back to Top

 Psychological Evaluation: Upon completion of the previous phases, applicants are evaluated and the best are selected to move forward.
 Should an applicant move forward, s/he will be scheduled for a psychological evaluation.
 This phase consists of a written tests and a face-to-face interview with the department’s psychologist.
 The purpose of this part of the process is to ensure there are no psychological issues that would prevent an applicant from having a successful career as a police officer.
 Prior to the psychological evaluation, an applicant will be given a conditional offer of employment.
 Back to Top

 Medical Examination: Applicants who successfully complete the psychological evaluation will be scheduled for a medical examination.
 Once an applicant has successfully completed the medical examination, s/he may be scheduled to attend the police academy.
 Back to Top

-Out-of-State Applicants: The department will attempt to accommodate out-of-state applicants who are unable to remain in Arizona, when possible.
-Should an applicant successfully complete the written examination and physical agility test, the department we will do its best to accommodate the applicant during the remainder of the testing process but this will depend on several factors not known until each testing process is announced.
+*Out-of-State Applicants: The department will attempt to accommodate out-of-state applicants who are unable to remain in Arizona, when possible.
+Should an applicant successfully complete the initial phases of the testing process - to include the written examination, physical agility test and panel interview - the department will work to limit travel throughout the remainder of the process.
 Back to Top